 Impress the customer

-Customers expect a welcome message like validation to a process, order confirmation, etc. It is the first step towards a relationship building with the customer and eventually leads to customer retention.
+Customers expect a welcome message like validation to a process, order confirmation, etc.

 It has been seen that of companies that send welcome emails, 75% of companies send a welcome email on the same day.
-65% of marketers had adopted ‘Welcome’ campaigns in Q1 2016 which grew by 7% over the last year.

 Increase buying chances

 Around 66% of consumers have made a purchase online based on an email message.